bblfish/SolidCtrlApp/app/assets/README.md

 ## 1. No ScalaJSBundlerPlugin

-If no ScalaJSBunderPlugin is set then the files generated on calling
+If no ScalaJSBundlerPlugin is set then the files generated on calling
 ```scala
 > fastLinkJS
 ```